valentjn/vscode-ltex/CONTRIBUTING.md

 1. Make sure that your feature is actually about LT<sub>E</sub>X (not about LanguageTool, for example).
 2. Make sure that your feature is not in the [list of all open and closed GitHub issues](https://github.com/valentjn/vscode-ltex/issues?q=is%3Aissue).
 3. Select the `Feature request` template when [opening an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose) and fill in as much info as you can.
 Using actual real-world examples that explain why you and many other users would benefit from the feature increases the request's chances of being implemented.

+**Important:** Please follow the issue template.
+Issues that don't follow the template or that don't contain vital information requested in the template may be immediately closed as invalid.

 ## How to Contribute Code